LinguisticsSchool of Arts, English and Languages | PhD

-Languages, where various linguistic approaches are taken to varieties of English, French, Spanish, Irish,
+Languages, where various linguistic approaches are taken to varieties of English, French, Irish, and more.

-You’ll be part of a dynamic doctoral research environment and will study alongside students from diverse backgrounds; we supervise students undertaking research in key sub-disciplines of linguistics, including: sociolinguistics, language acquisition, change and policy; language used in new media, narrative, literature, rhetoric and translation; and advancing knowledge of languages across the levels of phonetics and phonology, lexicology, morphology-syntax and pragmatics.
+You’ll be part of a dynamic doctoral research environment and will study alongside students from diverse backgrounds.
+We supervise students undertaking research in key sub-disciplines of linguistics, including: sociolinguistics; language variation and change; language policy (education, community languages, minoritized languages); place-names; language used in new media, narrative, literature, rhetoric, discourse analysis and translation; and advancing knowledge of languages across the levels of phonetics and phonology, lexicology, morphology-syntax and pragmatics.

 As part of a lively community of over 200 full-time and part-time research students you’ll have the opportunity to develop your research potential in a vibrant research community that prioritises the cross-fertilisation of ideas and innovation in the advancement of knowledge.

 - Students can not only choose from a wide variety of fields within Linguistics but can also specialist in a particular language or languages (e.g. English, French, Irish, Chinese).

 Research students are encouraged to play a full and active role in relation to the wide range of research activities undertaken within the School and there are many resources available including: